UBC-CIC/commit2act/docs/UserGuide.md

 ### 3. Action Fact

 - A related fact to the action will be shown here.
 If a user has seen all possible facts, the action's fallback text will be displayed.
-If there is no fallback text set for the action, there will be a default message displayed.
+If there is no fallback text set for the action, there will be a default message displayed
   ![alt text](images/logAction/log_action2.png)

 ### 4. Action Items